 Each year thousands of international students arrive in the United States to pursue higher education at the undergraduate and graduate levels.
 Some of the obvious reasons include attaining better education, taking advantage of the opportunities during their studies to acquire job-related skills and professional experiences, to build and sustain a professional and social network, and to enjoy the generosity of the so-called “American Dream” and ways of life including its diverse social culture.
 How generous the American Dream is, is practically subjective and relative rather than an objective question.

-As a domestic student with solid roots as a refugee who was resettled in the United States almost a decade ago from Ghana, I couldn’t but always face the battle mentally whether or not I was an international or domestic student.
-At least from a legal standpoint, one could argued that I fit nicely the category of a domestic student given my legal status in the US.
-Mentally, in some instances I saw myself somewhat an international student.
+As a domestic student with solid roots as a refugee who has resettled in the United States almost a decade ago from Ghana, I couldn’t but always face the battle mentally whether or not I was an international or domestic student.
+At least from a legal standpoint, one could argue that I fit nicely the category of a domestic student given my legal status in the US.
+Mentally, in some instances, I saw myself somewhat an international student.
 The former was purely legal reasoning, while the later was a matter of ideological reasoning.